Where Does AI Belong in a Health Insurer’s Organizational Chart?

 What It Means

 In this AI model, you sprinkle AI team members throughout your organization by embedding them in different departments.
 For example, your member services team may have an AI developer and a data scientist who work specifically in that department to develop solutions that leverage AI and machine learning.
-This structure can work well in organizations that have made a significant AI investment and have a limitless number of projects within a department that they’d like to complete.
+This structure can work well in organizations that have made a significant AI investment and have a limitless number of projects within a department they’d like to complete.

 Pros